 Expense eligibility verification

-Examples that sometimes require extra verification include medical cannabis (requires proper documentation), cosmetic procedures claimed as medically necessary, specialized equipment, and out-of-country medical services.
-If you're claiming something outside typical categories, expect a slightly longer timeline.
+Examples that sometimes require extra verification include medical cannabis, cosmetic procedures claimed as medically necessary, specialized equipment, and out-of-country medical services.
+If you're claiming something outside typical categories, expect a longer review.

 Provider admin systems

 Not all HSA administrators are built the same.
 Some use modern digital platforms that process claims daily or faster.
-Others batch-process weekly or rely on manual review for every submission.
+Others rely on manual review or batch processing.

 Payment method